ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 What H1.1 mainly aimed to achieve was the ability to consume TCP connections more efficiently, specifically by exchanging multiple HTTP exchanges per TCP connection as illustrated in the diagram below.
 This approach was instantly more effective than H1.0 since TCP connections are now kept “alive” until all needed HTTP exchanges are completed.

 ![HTTP/1.1](/img/HTTP1_1_Sequence.drawio.png)
+*Fig 2: H2 allows for multiple requests to be sent in the same TCP connection.*

-More so, this version of HTTP introduced the concept of Pipelining which allows the client to send subsequent HTTP requests without needing to wait for each corresponding response to be processed.
+More so, this version of HTTP introduced the concept of *Pipelining* which allows the client to send subsequent HTTP requests without needing to wait for each corresponding response to be processed.
 This also led to notable performance improvements since in previous versions, subsequent requests could not be sent until the response of the previous request has been received and processed.

 Nevertheless, H1.1 still left room for improvement.
 Mainly in the fact that from the server’s perspective, responses are not sent until all prior requests are processed.
 For example in the figure above, even though request #1 arrives first, it is not responded to until request #3 has been processed.
 This is not ideal in the web domain as some requests can be unrelated to others and for that reason, they should not be slowed down by later requests.

 To get around this issue, specifications suggested that clients can establish up to 6 TCP connections with a server as shown in figure 3.
 This way, subsequent requests can be assigned a dedicated TCP connection, which will make HTTP requests sent in different TCP connections independent of the rest allowing the server to respond to them faster.

 ![HTTP/1.1 6 TCP Connections](/img/6TCPStreams.drawio.png)
+*Fig 3: H1.1 client can establish six TCP connections to enable the receiver to respond independently to the transmitted data in each connection.*

 This however was not an efficient solution mainly because of the high resources that servers require to maintain up to 6 TCP connections per client.
 Despite the inefficiency in this regard, H1.1 worked well and was not succeeded until about a decade later.
 The arrival of H2 enhanced the performance and efficiency of web exchanges but also shed light to major TCP limitations that eventually led to the development of QUIC.

 #### HTTP/2

-Working around the previous version’s limitations, H2 implemented the concept of Multiplexing that introduced independent streams for HTTP exchanges that can share a single TCP connection.
+Working around the previous version’s limitations, H2 implemented the concept of *Multiplexing* that introduced independent streams for HTTP exchanges that can share a single TCP connection.
 This way HTTP exchanges can be processed independently without the need to establish multiple TCP connections as done in H1.1.

 ![HTTP/2](/img/HTTP2_Sequence.drawio.png)
+*Fig 4: H2 requests can be uniquely identified allowing the server to respond to them independently.*

 Nevertheless, the performance benefits of H2 could not be fully realised due to TCP’s byte-stream view of data that it receives from other layers.
 This means that data in independent H2 streams at the application layer will be interpreted as a whole stream of bytes by TCP at the transport layer as shown in the following diagram.

 ![TCP's stream perspective](/img/HTTP2HOF.drawio.png)
+*Fig 5: The H2 streams are treated as a single stream of bytes at the transport layer.*

 The important aspect to grasp from the illustration above is how the three independent HTTP streams (A, B & C) are batched together and sent in-flight as a single stream of bytes at the transport layer, where in the case that a byte in that stream is lost, the entire stream awaits re-transmission before being processed at the receiver.
-This behavior is referred to as Head-of-Line Blocking.
+This behavior is referred to as *Head-of-Line Blocking*.
 Ultimately, this observation highlights an important performance bottleneck:

 > To fully reap the benefits of multiplexing at the application layer (which is what H2 did by introducing streams), multiplexing must also be supported at the transport layer.